 LIFT THE PIZZA STONE!

-The key is preheating the grill the highest and creating the gap between the heating source i.e., charcoal.
+The key is preheating the grill the highest and creating the gap between the heating source, i.e., charcoal.
 Here is what you can do:

 - Use any barrier between the stone and grates to lift it about 4-6 inches higher, as you can see here.
 The best way will be using a fire brick.
 Cooking pizza on a charcoal grill will take 10-15 minutes.

-What Causes Burnt Pizza Bottom in Oven?
+What May Cause the Pizza Bottom to Burn in a Convection Oven?

 Baking ovens can hardly be responsible for any such problem, except that the convection fan is malfunctioning and not circulating the heat properly.
 Another reason is that the pizza stone’s heating elements produce more heat.